HeXaOfficial/Rayzia-Virus/README.md

 ***YOU RUNNING THIS AT YOUR OWN RISK!***

  - Virus is opensource! - Do not send it to anybody!
- - `Ransom` in name is only name.
-This program is not ransom
  - Add some photos and .txt files for delete
  - Coded in Batch
  - Recover code - `23xcq0278`